lois-lee/IDD-Fa19-Lab2/README.md

 **a.
 What voltage level do you need to power your display?**

+You need both the 5V and 3V voltages for the LCD.

 **b.
 What voltage level do you need to power the display backlight?**

+3.3V for the backlight.

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**

+I didn't connect the ground and power on both sides of the large breadboard at first so the signal didn't carry.

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?**
+`lcd.print("hello, world!"); ` to `lcd.print("Lois"); `

 **e.
 Include a copy of your Lowly Multimeter code in your lab write-up.**